-A short-barreled rifle or SBR is legally defined as a “shoulder-fired, rifle bore” firearm with a barrel shorter than 16 inches or a firearm that overall length is less than 26 inches.
+A short-barreled rifle or SBR is legally defined as a “shoulder-fired, rifled bore” firearm with a barrel shorter than 16 inches or a firearm that has an overall length of fewer than 26 inches.
 An SBR is considered a Title 2 restricted firearm.
 It falls under the 1968 Gun Control Act of the National Firearms Act.
 You will also hear these Title 2 restricted items called Class 3 weapons.
 A suppressor is also considered a Class 3 item.

-A Title 2/Class 3 item is legal to own in most states, but it must be registered with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
-The process of obtaining a Class 3 firearm requires paperwork, fees and a lot of patience (for the waiting time while your request is processing).
+A Title 2/Class 3 item is legal to own in most states, but it must be registered with the Bureau of Alcohol, Tobacco, Firearms, and Explosives (BATFE).
+The process of obtaining a Class 3 firearm requires paperwork, fees, and a lot of patience (for the waiting time while your request is processing).

-Before purchasing the items that necessarty tomake your gun an SBR, you must first fill out an Application to Make a Firearm form, called Form 1.
+Before purchasing the items that are necessary to make your gun an SBR, you must first fill out an Application to Make and Register a Firearm form, called Form 1.
 This is your application to register your intent to build an SBR.
-If you already have all the pieces to make an SBR without filling out and receiving back the proper paper work, you are in violation of the Gun Control Act and could be charged with unlawful possession of a Class 3 weapon, often referred to as constructive intent.
+If you already have all the pieces to make an SBR without filling out and receiving back the proper paperwork, you are in violation of the Gun Control Act and could be charged with unlawful possession of a Class 3 weapon, often referred to as constructive intent.

-First, consider whether you will file your paperwork as an individual, trust or corporation.
+First, consider whether you will file your paperwork as an individual, trust, or corporation.
 If you file as an individual, the SBR only belongs to you.
 It requires passport photos, fingerprints, and a signature from a chief law enforcement officer.
-Choosing to have a trust or a corporation own the SBR, visit a lawyer who specializes in firearms law to legally set up a trust for you.
-A trust does not require photos, fingerprints or a signature.
+If you choose to have a trust or a corporation own the SBR, visit a lawyer who specializes in firearms law to legally set up a trust for you.
+A trust does not require photos, fingerprints, or a signature.
 There will be costs associated with creating a binding trust, but it is the best route to go if you are planning on owning more than one Class 3 weapon or item.